• Skip to primary navigation

 Immersion in modern Croatian art

 The section devoted to the inter-war period is particularly striking for its liveliness and boldness.
 You’ll discover how Croatian artists assimilated Expressionist influences from Central Europe.
-Colors became more vivid, shapes more geometric, reflecting the questioning of an era of upheaval.
+Colors become more vivid, shapes more geometric, reflecting the questioning of an era of upheaval.

 You’ll be intrigued by the formal experiments that anticipate developments in abstract art.
 And then you’ll have time to discover the contemporary section, which is more eclectic, radical and committed.
 We regret that there is not more mediation in this area, to better understand the context of the works and their meaning…